oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     RHBA-2019:0024
     cisco-sa-20190513-secureboot

-##### Document Property - Tracking - Aliases
+##### 3.2.1.11.2 Document Property - Tracking - Aliases
+Aliases (`aliases`) of value type `array` with 1 or more unique items (a `set`) representing Alternate Names contains a list of alternate names for the same document.

     "aliases": {
-      "type": "array",
-      "minItems": 1,
+      // ...
       "items": {
-        "type": "string",
-        "title": "Alternate name",
-        "description": "Alternate names for the same vulnerability.", "examples": [
-          "CVE-2019-12345"
-        ],
-        "minLength": 1
+        // ...
       }
     },

+Every such Alternate Name of value type `string` with 1 or more characters specifies a non-empty string that represents a distinct optional alternative ID used to refer to the document.

+Example:

+    CVE-2019-12345

-##### Document Property - Tracking - Current Release Date
+##### 3.2.1.11.3 Document Property - Tracking - Current Release Date

-Current release date is the date of the current revision of this document was released.
-Value type is string of format date-time.
+Current release date (`current_release_date`) with value type `string` and format `date-time` holds the date when the current revision of this document was released.

-##### Document Property - Tracking - Generator
+##### 3.2.1.11.4 Document Property - Tracking - Generator

-The Generator (`generator`) describes the engine technically creating the security advisory.
-Value type is object with 1 or 2 properties.
-The properties are `engine` and `date`.
+Document Generator (`generator`) of value type `object` with mandatory property Engine (`engine`) and optional property Date (`date`) is a container to hold all elements related to the generation of the document.
+These items will reference when the document was actually created, including the date it was generated and the entity that generated it..

         "generator": {
-          "type": "object",
-          "minProperties": 1,
+          // ...
           "properties": {
             "engine": {
-              "type": "string",
-              "minLength": 1
+              // ...
             },
             "date": {
-              "type": "string",
-              "format": "date-time"
+              // ...
             }
           }
         },

-Engine (`engine`) is of type string with 1 or more characters.
+Engine of document generation (`engine`) of value type `string` with 1 or more characters SHOULD represent the name of the engine that generated the CSAF document, and MAY additionally refer to its version.

+Examples:

+    TVCE
+    Red Hat rhsa-to-cvrf 2.1
+    CMPFA Core Converter CVRF->CSAF Version 0.6

-Date (`date`) is of type string with format `date-time`.
+Date of document generation (`date`) of value type `string` with format `date-time` SHOULD be the current date that the document was generated.
+Because documents are often generated internally by a document producer and exist for a nonzero amount of time before being released, this field MAY be different from the Initial Release Date and Current Release Date.

-##### Document Property - Tracking - Initial Release Date
+##### 3.2.1.11.5 Document Property - Tracking - Initial Release Date

-Initial release date is the date that this document was first published.
-Value type is string of format date-time.
+Initial release date (`initial_release_date`) with value type `string` and format `date-time` holds the date when this document was first published.

-##### Document Property - Tracking - Revision History
+##### 3.2.1.11.6 Document Property - Tracking - Revision History

-The Revision History (`revision_history`) provides a list of information items on revisions of the security advisory.
-The value type is array of with 1 or more items.
-The items are of type object with the three mandatory properties: `number`, `date`, and `description`.
+The Revision History (`revision_history`) with value type `array` of 1 or more Revision History Entries contains all the information elements required to track the evolution of a CSAF document.

         "revision_history": {
           // ...